-You will see with almost all mammals that they keep their young inside their reproductive system until it is time to give birth.
+You will see that almost all mammals keep their young inside their reproductive system until it is time to give birth.
 The length of this pregnancy differs depending on the animals and the complexity of their physiology.

 The embryos develop into fetuses and then are born as baby animals that can survive, with supervision and feeding, and function independently.

 With amphibians, the process of development takes place externally.
 Let’s use frogs as an example.
-Males will fertilize a female’s eggs during mating, which she will then deposit as clumps of spawn.
+Males will fertilize a female’s eggs during mating, which she will deposit as clumps of spawn.
 Over time, the embryos develop without any additional influence from the parents.
-They turn into tadpoles and feed on their own, then into froglets, and they then lose their tails and become mature frogs.
+They turn into tadpoles and feed on their own, then into froglets, losing their tails and becoming mature frogs.

-Again, there are some cases in the mammalian world where animals do things a little differently.
+Again, there are some cases in the mammalian world where animals do things differently.

 One such example is the kangaroo, which is a marsupial.
 Here the fetus develops in a pouch on the mother’s stomach where it can gain the nutrients it needs via her.
 It then grows into a joey and eventually becomes independent enough to leave the pouch, although it can return for protection, warmth, feeding, and transportation.

 There is a small group of egg-laying mammals.
 These monotremes are still mammals, even though they don’t give birth to live young in the same way.
-They still have mammary glands that produce milk and many of the other classic features.
+They still have mammary glands producing milk and many other classic features.

 Cold-blooded And Warm-blooded

-Another key difference is the fact that mammals are warm-blooded creatures while amphibians are cold-blooded.
+Another key difference is that mammals are warm-blooded creatures, while amphibians are cold-blooded.
 This means that mammals can regulate their body to stay at around the same temperature all the time.
 This is something that we do ourselves.

 When we are too hot, we head for shade so that the cool external temperature cools our blood.
 That is why it helps when we put ice on the veins in our wrists.
 The vessels are so close to the surface that the blood cools and subsequently cools other parts of the body.

-Some animals in hot climates have large ears with big surface areas for the same reason.
+Some animals in hot climates have large ears with extensive surface areas for the same reason.
 Mammals can also sweat and pant when hot.

-When it is too cold, we can retreat to warmer places to heat up or shiver to generate energy.
-Animals that have fur often have denser coats in colder climates for insulation too.
+We can retreat to warmer places to heat up or shiver to generate energy when it is too cold.
+Animals with fur often have denser coats in colder climates for insulation.

-Some creatures will also have shorter legs and muzzles and smaller extremities to control blood flow.
+Some creatures will also have shorter legs, muzzles, and smaller extremities to control blood flow.
 It is thought that the snub-nosed monkey evolved without its nose to evade frostbite.

-Amphibians are cold-blooded so take on the temperature of the habitat around them.
-When things get too cold, they can get sluggish and won’t move all that much.
+Amphibians are cold-blooded, so they take on the temperature of the habitat around them.
+They can get sluggish when things get too cold and won’t move much.
 This could be a problem if they haven’t eaten in a while.
 This is one of the reasons for hibernation in winter.
 Moving to a sunnier spot will warm them up and help them get the energy they need.

 One of the obvious traits of mammals is their ability to adapt to almost any environment and climate globally.
-We find mammals living in forests, deserts, polar regions, and pretty much everywhere in between that is because there are so many different species with such varied adaptations.
+We find mammals living in forests, deserts, polar regions, and everywhere in between because there are so many different species with such varied adaptations.

 The cold-blooded nature of the amphibians, and their reliance on water, means that they cannot colonize so many habitats and regions.
-Temperate zones with plenty of freshwater pools offer a great habitat for frogs, toads, and newts.
-Beavers can play an important part in habitat management for frogs by creating the still pools via their dams.
+Temperate zones with plenty of freshwater pools offer excellent habitats for frogs, toads, and newts.
+Beavers can play an essential part in habitat management for frogs by creating still collections via their dams.

 The colors on the porous skin of amphibians can vary dramatically.
-While many toads have darker skin to blend in with their surroundings, there are many frog species with an array of colors and patterns.
+While many toads have darker skin to blend in with their surroundings, many frog species have an array of colors and patterns.

 Some frogs have green coloration with spots to break up their shape.
 This is important for camouflage against leaves and pondweed.
 While there are no green mammals, they often use color for this purpose as they remain hidden in their habitat.

-However, you never see any mammals with brightly colored fur in tones of blue or bright yellow.
+However, you never see any mammals with brightly colored fur in blue or bright yellow tones.
 Their patterns also tend to be more simple.

-By comparison, poison dart frogs in the rainforest are very vivid and stand out really easily.
+By comparison, poison dart frogs in the rainforest are vivid and stand out quickly.
 The purpose here is to show predators that they aren’t edible.

 Of course, there always has to be a species that plays by its own rules.
-The glass frog is a great example because it is transparent on its body.
+The glass frog is an excellent example because it is transparent on its body.
 Scientists still debate why this is the case.

 There are lots of stories about the incredible powers of the salamander.
-Some people say that they are immune to fire, while others suggest that they will activity put out fires if they see them.
+Some people say they are immune to fire, while others suggest they will actively put out fires if they see them.

 It is undeniably true about salamanders that they, like some lizard species, can regenerate limbs and parts of their tail.
 If they are ever caught by predators or injured, they can detach the tail or limb, leave that wriggling in the predator’s mouth, and flee.
-A new limb then grows, and they can get on with their life as normal.
-They do so due to macrophage cells, which are incredibly effective in the healing process.
+A new stem then grows, and they can get on with their life as usual.
+They do so due to macrophage cells, which are incredibly effective in healing.

 There are similarities here to mammals, such as moles and other subterranean creatures.
 They, too, have little use for sight to hunt for their food.
 However, they can’t survive anywhere near as long as an olm.

-Amphibians and mammals may both be vertebrates, but they branch off into very different directions from there.
+Amphibians and mammals may be vertebrates but branch off in very different directions.

 It isn’t uncommon to see amphibians and mammals sharing habitats in temperate and tropical zones, but they do so with very different traits.
 The reproductive cycles and regenerative powers are the most striking.
-The difference in their blood temperatures has a more drastic effect on where they live and how they survive the winter.
-Although mammals and amphibians both have a backbone, there are many differences between them.
+The difference in their blood temperatures drastically affects where they live and how they survive the winter.
+Although mammals and amphibians have a backbone, there are many differences between them.